mohaseeb/shaplets-python/README.md

 ![Network diagram](lts-diag.png)

 ## Differences from the paper ##
 * This implmenetation employs two (LinearLayer + SigmoidLayer) pairs instead of one (LinearLayer + SigmoidLayer) pair as in the paper (and shown in above diagram).
 This (using two pairs) has yielded improved results on some datasets.
-To have a similar setup as in the paper update `shapelets_lts/classification/shapelet_models.py:LtsShapeletClassifier._init_network()`.
+To have a similar setup as in the paper, simply update `shapelets_lts/classification/shapelet_models.py:LtsShapeletClassifier._init_network()`.
 * The loss in this implementation is an updated version of the one in the paper to allow training a single model for all the classes in the dataset (rather than one model/class).
 The impact on performance was not analysed.
 For details check `shapelets_lts/network/cross_entropy_loss_layer.py`